IODeep: an IOD for the introduction of deep learning in the DICOM standard: IODeep architecture

 Our proposal moves from a monolithic implementation perspective where information is fully specified according to the DICOM Information Architecture, and only a TCP/IP socket connection is needed to reach the DNN back-end that runs on the same network of the PACS.
 Apart from the privacy and security concerns already mentioned, we adopted this solution for efficiency reasons.
-In fact, even if a services ecosystem can be a scalable solution with very low implementation effort on the PACS side, it is tailored on an inference scenario, and it is not well suited to perform training or fine-tuning.
-Radiology wards are in general focused to particular diseases due to their location in the territory, and the presence of precise medical specializations.
+The services ecosystem proposed by the WG-23 is a scalable solution with very low implementation effort on the PACS side, but it is tailored on an inference scenario, and it is not well suited to perform training or fine-tuning.
+In general, Radiology wards are focused to particular diseases due to their location in the territory, and the presence of precise medical specializations.
 As a consequence, fine tuning a trained network by means of the peculiar data generated in a particular PACS infrastructure, appears a reasonable extension of using DNNs in Medical Imaging.
-Making a data set available at the DNN back-end for training a model is a bandwith consuming task, and a service implementation is not well suited for this.
+Making a data set available at the DNN back-end for training a model is a bandwidth consuming task.
+A service implementation is not well suited for training and/or fine tuning because, in general, a service infrastructure is intended to be hosted in a remote cloud with respect to the applications that require a service.
+In the model training scenario, this leads to both high latency and privacy issues.
 On the other hand, our solution requires only a data transfer on the internal network of the ward, and this is not so resource consuming.
 IODeep can be used explicitly also in this context: a PACS client devoted to back-end administration could select a data set made by several slice series, and start a network selection procedure, that is the same we described before, followed by the training in the back-end.